 For me, training my brain to be open to new opportunities and not instantly pick fear as a response has been a big project.
 It has been a driving force in allowing me to achieve great success in life.

 That’s why a big part of re-kindling your purpose is to make your dream into something tangible.

 “We do not need magic to change the world, we carry all the power we need inside ourselves already: we have the power to imagine better.”

-It can be something as simple as driving by the house you’ve always wanted to purchase, or visiting the car dealership and sitting in the driver’s seat of your dream car.
-For me, it was always going to the bookstore and imagining my book was on the best-seller shelf.
+It can be something as simple as driving by the house you’ve always wanted to purchase or visiting the car dealership and sitting in the driver’s seat of your dream car.
+For me, it was still going to the bookstore and imagining my book was on the best-seller shelf.

 If you aspire to be a philanthropist or big-time donor, it might look like writing yourself a check and posting it in front of your refrigerator.